PERSONAL CARE SERVICES PROVIDER IN CALIFORNIA

 Policy & procedure manual including:

-Participant rights and confidentiality policies
+Participant rights and HIPAA compliance

 6. STAFFING REQUIREMENTS